20 Best Dating App Opening Lines

 He or she already knows that you find them attractive by virtue of the fact that you’re messaging them, so table your remarks about looks, not least because a lot of people—particularly women—are turned off by messages that focus on their appearance.
 “We’re tired of getting messages from people who compliment our looks, but have nothing to say about the rest of our profiles.” says Em Hammel of MenAskEm “Those messages are shallow and meaningless.”

-If you want to say something nice, hone in on something that’s unconnected to how they look.
+If you want a good opening line, hone in on something that’s unconnected to how they look.
 There’s no need to write an essay here.
 “One short, positive remark, directly addressing the person’s character or photo, will do,” say Khan and Chaudry.
 Here are two great examples:

 5. Looks like you have an awesome circle of friends!
 What do they like about you the most?